apache/nuttx/configs/stm32f4discovery/README.txt

        The command to write the initialization script into NVRAM is another story for another time and another place.

+       If you use a different HCI UART, you will need to modify this setting:

+         CONFIG_BLUETOOTH_UART_GENERIC=y

+       and you may have to add some support in drivers/wireless/bluetooth.

   ipv6:
   ----
     This is another version of the NuttShell configuration for the